bansal2612/git-tutorial/README.md

 # Starter Web Repo

-This repository is for showing how Git and GitHub work
+This repository is for showing how Git and GitHub work This is first level heading

 ## Purpose

 Sample website with plenty of files for demos
+## Intro

+## How to contribute